JordanTechy/BIT504_AT2_Task2/README.md

 - Paint Component

-  - TODO: use the status bar to display the message "X"'s Turn
-  - TODO: use the status bar to display the message "O"'s Turn
+  ~~ - TODO: use the status bar to display the message "X"'s Turn~~ ~~ - TODO: use the status bar to display the message "O"'s Turn~~

 - updateGame

-  - TODO: check which player has won and update the currentstate to the appropriate gamestate for the winner
-  - TODO: set the currentstate to the draw gamestate
+  ~~- TODO: check which player has won and update the currentstate to the appropriate gamestate for the winner~~ ~~- TODO: set the currentstate to the draw gamestate~~

 - mouseClicked

-  - TODO: redraw the graphics on the UI
+  ~~-- TODO: redraw the graphics on the UI~~-

                                  Cell